Fed up with spam? There are ways to keep your inbox clean.

 7. Don't forward spam if you don't want more of it

 No use complaining about spammy emails if you are one of the people responsible for sharing it round.
 If you interact with spammy emails you are more likely to get more of them.
 Disreputable people who sell email addresses illegally, create 'hot lists' of email addresses that are responsive.
 Move away from the kitten pictures and promises of good things happening if ten friends forward the email...

 8. Unsubscribe from email marketing lists

 We all buy things online whilst in a good mood and then get grumpy when the emails come offering us the next new product.
 It's better to unsubscribe than it is to get annoyed.
 At the foot of every genuine marketing email there will be an unsubscribe link.
 It should be a one-click process, occasionally it takes two clicks as you have to confirm you mean to unsubscribe.
 If you want to feel empowered, take a screen grab of your unsubscribe and have it ready to email to their marketing department or paste to their Facebook page!
 Remember that it can take a while to see the impact of your unsubscribe, depending on how the company runs their email marketing.

 9. Go public

 Companies can get their email marketing processes wrong.
 Don't be worried about putting your head above the clouds and letting them know through another channel if they continue to send unsolicited emails.
 Facebook is a great leveller, and larger companies often run their social media through agencies or teams that are very responsive.
-Don't be rude when you complain and always say thank you when it has been sorted.
 This sort of communication also helps companies change their approach to email gathering and marketing, as it provides evidence that their approach isn't perfect.